MicrosoftDocs/power-platform/power-platform/admin/miscellaneous-privileges.md

 </tbody>
 </table>

-## Marketing tab
+## Marketing

-The following table lists the privileges shown in the security role editor miscellaneous privileges section on the marketing tab.
+The following table lists the miscellaneous privileges for marketing tables.

 <table>
 <colgroup>